 Ways to motivate oneself to get/keep thin via ‘inspirational’ quotes and/images.
 Kate Moss’s infamous quote ‘nothing tastes as good as skinny feels’ would be one such example.
 With the explosion in popularity of social media these messages spread like wildfire.
 Thinspirational messages promote: restriction in amounts and/or types of foods; moralising food; valuing thinness over more or less anything else (including enjoyment of food and one’s body as it is) etc. (Definitely not linking any hashtags – when I did the research I was in tears.)

-This is the negative bias or discrimination that people are subjected to because of their size.
+This is the discrimination that people are subjected to because of their size.

 A large bodied person overall gets different treatment from a smaller bodied person.
 Weight is almost always brought up as a solution, when it isn’t always the solution – most often not!
 The fatphobic attitude of many doctors, makes it difficult for fat people to seek medical treatment when they need it.